-Recent experiments suggest that infants' expectations about agents' actions are guided by a principle of rationality: in particular, infants expect agents to pursue their goals efficiently, expending as little effort as possible.
-However, these experiments have all presented infants with infrequent or odd actions, leaving the results open to alternative interpretations and making it difficult to determine whether infants possess a general expectation of efficiency.
-Here we devised a critical test of the rationality principle that did not involve infrequent or odd actions.
-In two experiments, 16-month-olds watched events in which an agent faced two identical goal objects; although both objects could be reached by typical, everyday actions, one object was physically (Experiment 1) or mentally (Experiment 2) more accessible than the other.
-In both experiments, infants expected the agent to select the more accessible object, providing new evidence that infants possess a general and robust expectation of efficiency.
+Recent experiments have suggested that infants' expectations about the actions of agents are guided by a principle of rationality: In particular, infants expect agents to pursue their goals efficiently, expending as little effort as possible.
+However, these experiments have all presented infants with infrequent or odd actions, which leaves the results open to alternative interpretations and makes it difficult to determine whether infants possess a general expectation of efficiency.
+We devised a critical test of the rationality principle that did not involve infrequent or odd actions.
+In two experiments, 16-montholds watched events in which an agent faced two identical goal objects; although both objects could be reached by typical, everyday actions, one object was physically (Experiment I) or mentally (Experiment 2) more accessible than the other.
+In both experiments, infants expected the agent to select the more-accessible object.
+These results provide new evidence that infants possess a general and robust expectation of efficiency.